 - a.
-Trapping will be allowed every other day or a maximum of 4-days per week and work will be accomplished between 0600-1000 hours each day.
-The morning operations are to take advantage of the water-cooling that occurs overnight. - b.
+Sampling will be permitted 1-day per week from 0600-1000 when water temperatures exceed 70°F to allow for mandatory steelhead sampling. - b.
+There will be no lamprey trapping or testing. - c.
 There will be no more than three adult salmonids allowed in the anesthetic tank at any one time.
-This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - c.
-The brail pool is the primary and preferred recovery pool. - d.
-If used, there will be no more than one adult salmonid allowed in the small recovery tank at any one time. - e.
+This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - d.
+The brail pool is the primary and preferred recovery pool. - e.
+The small recovery tank will only be used in emergencies.
+If used, there will be no more than one adult salmonid allowed in the small recovery tank at any one time. - f.
 Assure oxygen levels are maintained at saturation in the anesthetic and recovery tanks.
 There will be no depression in oxygen levels in the anesthetic or recovery tanks regardless of numbers of fish in and through the tank.
-To assure this, water in the anesthetic tank will be replaced at least every three hours. - f.
-If used, water in the small recovery tank will be running continuously allowing a constant exchange of water through the tank. - g.
-Maintain the anesthetic and recovery tank water temperatures 1-2°F lower than the ladder water temperature.
-If ice is used to cool the anesthetic or recovery tank water, the ice should be from river water or, from an unchlorinated water source.
-Do not exceed a 3°F difference between the anesthetic or recovery tank water and fish ladder water. - h.
+To assure this, water in the anesthetic tank will be replaced at least every three hours. - g.
+If used, water in the small recovery tank will be running continuously allowing a constant exchange of water through the tank. - h.
+Maintain the anesthetic and recovery tank water temperatures $1-2^{\circ}F$ lower than the ladder water temperature.
+If ice is used to cool the anesthetic or recovery tank water, the ice should be from river

+- water or, from an un-chlorinated water source.
+Do not exceed a $3^{\circ}F$ difference between the anesthetic or recovery tank water and fish ladder water. - i.
 Personnel shall ensure fish are sampled as quickly as possible.
-It is recommended that it take no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank. - i.
+It is recommended that it take no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank. - j.
 Personnel shall ensure fish are fully recovered from anesthetization prior to release into the return ladder.
-Fish may volitionally leave the brail pool when they are ready. - i.
-When trapping is completed for the day, users will properly shut down the lab. - k.
-Regardless of the number of fish at the Washington Shore ladder, no more than two picket leads will be down while trapping activities are in operation. - I. Project biologists retain the authority to raise additional picket leads depending on fish densities and ladder conditions. - m.
-This operation will remain in effect until daily average water temperatures drop to 69.5°F.
+Fish may volitionally leave the brail pool when they are ready. - k.
+When trapping is completed for the day, users will properly shut down the lab. - 1.
+Regardless of the number of fish at the Washington Shore ladder, no more than two picket leads will be down while trapping activities are in operation. - m.
+Project biologists retain the authority to raise additional picket leads depending on fish densities and ladder conditions. - n.
+This operation will remain in effect until daily average water temperatures drop to 69.5°F. - O. These temperature criteria are what Bonneville Project considers to be the most appropriate for protecting threatened and endangered species.
+If there is a need to sample at temperatures above 70°F, coordination with FPOM will be initiated by the researcher.